Sue Gray partygate report: The key findings at a glance

 - Alcohol was consumed and speeches were made at both events, and the two groups eventually came together in the Downing Street garden

-- Some people "gathered near a child's swing/slide in the garden, damaging it by leaning on and playing with it"
+- Some people gathered near a child's swing/slide in the garden and damaged it

-- Staff members stayed until the early hours, with the last leaving at 04:20 in the morning the next day
+- Staff members stayed until the early hours, with the last leaving at 04:20 the next day

 - Gatherings of two or more people indoors or more than six outdoors were prohibited